Swamp harrier: Distribution and habitat

 The swamp harrier is widespread through Australasia and many islands in the south-west Pacific region, including much of Australia (except the arid region), New Zealand (where it is common in open country), Fiji, Vanuatu, New Caledonia and as stragglers on some subantarctic islands.
 It is usually found in wetlands and well-watered open country.

 The swamp harrier only became established in New Zealand within the last few hundred years, after lowland forests were extensively cleared by the first Polynesian settlers.
 It is absent from the fossil record.
 According to archeological and genetic research, humans arrived in New Zealand no earlier than about 1280, with at least the main settlement period between about 1320 and 1350, consistent with evidence based on genealogical traditions.
 The Eyles's harrier (Circus teauteensis), a larger harrier species endemic to New Zealand, became extinct after human settlement.
 All swamp harrier remains from New Zealand that have been studied in detail are some 1000 years old at most, meaning that they post-date human settlement.
 There is no evidence for widespread coexistence of swamp and Eyles's harriers in New Zealand.
 Apparently, despite their considerable differences, the two harriers were still ecologically similar enough to competitively exclude one another, and only when the endemic Eyles's harrier became extinct could the swamp harrier become established.

 The swamp harrier has benefited from European settlement, and is now very common, especially in open farmland.

 Behaviour

 Common enemies of harriers are Australian magpies, masked lapwings which dive bomb and European starlings which mob individuals.
-They have been known to kill young kārearea and have also been heavily blamed and persecuted for killing chickens, pheasants and ducklings.
+They have been known to kill the young of New Zealand falcons and have also been heavily blamed and persecuted for killing chickens, pheasants and ducklings.
 Swamp harriers are the only bird of prey used for falconry in New Zealand.
 The quarry is usually pūkeko and young rabbits.